ridingintraffic-beta/ridingintraffic-beta.github.io/content/posts/2018-12-11-netcat-portscanner.md

 ---
-layout: single
+draft: false
-title: 2018-12-11 netcat-portscanner
+title: 'using netcat as a portscanner'
-modified:
+categories: [ daily ]
-categories: blog
+tags: [ ]
 date: 2018-12-11-T08:08:50-04:00
 ---